spetrosi/asciidoctor_test/README.md

 Defines the file where the HTML build is stored.
 The module creates the output file in the directory where the source file is stored.

+### force
+If true, recreates the HTML file even if it exists.
+Dafault: false.

 ## Example of setting the variables:

 ```yaml